espra/core/README.md

 See the [authors], [credits] and [pecu allocations] for a full listing
 of all the awesome people who've helped over the years.

-**Please Note**

-This is very much a work in progress and not much works yet — faster
-development is dependent on your involvement =)

 —
 Enjoy, tav <<tav@espians.com>>